elzurdo/elzurdo.github.io/_posts/2021-10-12-start_ask_why_part2.md

 Imagine that you work in a council of a city with a beach and want to reduce drowning rates by improving the scheduling for lifeguards.
 How would you budget for their schedules?
 What seems like a quite obvious question for human beings is not for a machine.

 If you feed a standard associative algorithm (e.g. linear regression, neural network or a graph model) drowning rate data, and other variables in the city, if available, it would highlight a strong correlation with the sales of ice cream.
 In Figure 1 we visualise such a correlation using made up, but plausible, data, where each point is the value of drowning rates and ice cream sales for a given week.

 {:refdef: style="text-align: center;"}
 ![image]({{ site.url }}/assets/start-ask-why/ice-cream-drowning-rates-graph-unclassified.png){:width="400"}
 {: refdef}
+<center> <b>Figure 1</b>: The data suggests a correlation between the variables.
+Does this imply causation? </center><br>

 In this graph we clearly identify the correlation picked up by the algorithm.
 But does one truly cause the other?
 Surely common intuition tells us that these two are independent,